IBM/data-prep-kit/kfp/doc/setup.md

 You can install the software from their repositories, or you can use our installation scripts.

-Once, your local kubectl is configured to connect to the external cluster do the following:
+Once your local kubectl is configured to connect to the external cluster do the following:
 ```bash
 export EXTERNAL_CLUSTER=1
 make setup